geoffrasb/CCL/Introduction.en.md

 	| context that things without wings cannot fly |

 There're two methods that could be applied on a program: `verify`, `rationalize`.
-`verify` is used for checking if there exists facts conflict within declared contexts, or any inconsistent context.
+`verify` is used for checking if there exists facts conflict within declared contexts, or if there exists any self-inconsistent context.
-Of course, conflicting does not necessarily mean erroneous, we'll talk about this below.
+However, conflicting does not necessarily mean erroneous, it still can be interpret as other meanings.
+We'll talk about this in the **Causality** section.
 *rationalize will be described later*

 ● Description of operations:

-	verify a program = verify the consistency of the program (context)
+	verify a program = verify all declared contexts, verify all facts

 Note that a program A may be included to another program B, then we call that A is a context included by B.
 When a program becomes a context, those Facts will also be translated to Contexts.